 Know what you need:

 How many pages do you need to fulfill your assignment?
-Knowing how many pages you need to write helps pinpoint just how much information you will need.
+Knowing how many pages you need to fulfil your assignment helps to determine how much information and how many sources you will need.

 How many and what kind of sources are required?
-Knowing how many and what type of sources you need helps you choose a database and limit to the sources you need whether it be scholarly journals, books, newspapers, and/or statistics.
+Has your professor stated exactly how many and what type of sources you need?
+This information will help you choose a database and also limit your search to those types of sources you need whether it be scholarly journals, books, newspapers, and/or statistics.

 Prisoner reentry centers on an individual's return to family, community and society after incarceration.